Embryo Implantation After FET: What Must Happen for Pregnancy to Continue

 Successful implantation also requires immune adaptation.

-The maternal immune system must shift toward tolerance, recognising the embryo while still supporting vascular remodelling and placental embedding.
+The maternal immune system must shift towards tolerance, recognising the embryo while still supporting vascular remodelling and placental embedding.

 If immune regulation is disrupted, implantation may initiate but fail to stabilise.